 7.3.1 SR mask

-It is mandatory to support configuration indicated by logicalChannelSR-Mask for UE which have set bit number 29 of featureGroupIndicators to “1” as specified in TS 36.331 [5].
+It is mandatory to support configuration indicated by logicalChannelSR-Mask for UE which have set bit number 29 of featureGroupIndicators to “1” as specified in MFA TS 36.331 [5].

 7.3.2 Power Management Indicator in PHR

-Power management indicator in PHR is mandatory to support for UE applying additional power backoff due to power management (as allowed by P-MPRc [6]).
+Power management indicator in PHR is mandatory to support for UE applying additional power backoff due to power management (as allowed by P-MPRc in 3GPP TS 36.101 [6]).

 7.4 Inter-RAT Mobility features